bxparks/bigquery-schema-generator/README.md

 the first 100 records of the input data.
 In many cases, this is sufficient because the data records were dumped from another database and the exact schema of the source table was known.
-However, for data extracted from a service (e.g. using a REST API) the record fields were organically at later dates.
+However, for data extracted from a service (e.g. using a REST API) the record fields could have been organically added at later dates.
 In this case, the first 100 records do not contain fields which are present in later records.
 The **bq load** auto-detection fails and the data fails to load.

 The **bq load** tool does not support the ability to process the entire dataset to determine a more accurate schema.
 This script fills in that gap.
 It